Top 10 Free Plugins for Music Producers in 2020

 I’m not saying your DAW’s plugins aren’t powerful.
 They are.
 But sometimes, you need something more.

-That said, here are our 10 absolute favorite, most impactful free plugins, audio units, and VSTs for music producers we’re using every day in 2019.
+That said, here are our 10 absolute favorite, most impactful free plugins, audio units, and VSTs for music producers we’re using every day.
 And just FYI, this is NOT a list of bajillion plugins you don’t need, this is a list of our must-haves.

 We talk about saturation all the time.
 It’s THE best way to add analog warmth to your digital productions.
 And luckily, one of the best saturation plugins for music producers is completely free to download.
 Use it to fatten up bass lines, add some harmonics and shimmer to vocals, or simply destroy your drum loop.
 This plugin is as versatile as it is functional.